KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 [Questions to Ask Before Starting User Research](http://www.gv.com/lib/questions-to-ask-before-starting-user-research) by Google Ventures.

-## Question to Answer

-* Whom should the church reach and how?
-* How does the church remain vital?
-* Features/tasks to test

 ## The "Business" Problem

 * Dwindling, predominantly older adult local population